 6. When the participant receives the replacement card, will they be prompted to create a new PIN?
 Will they have to change their PIN?

-7. If a replacement card has inaccurate information (e.g. wrong name, misspellings) how can a participant get this corrected?
+7. If a replacement card has inaccurate information (e.g. wrong name, misspelling) how is this corrected?

-Participants should inform the agency POC to contact the TRANServe Transit Benefit Manager and have the information corrected in TRANServe’s system.
-Once the participant’s records are updated with the correct information, they can request a card replacement by calling Customer Service (1-800-341-6700, 1-800 341-8300 for the hearing impaired).
+Participants should inform the agency POC to contact their TRANServe Transit Benefit Manager.
+TRANServe update the information provided in the participant's transit benefit program records.
+Once the participant’s records are correct, the participant can request a card replacement by calling Customer Service (1-800-341-6700, 1-800 341-8300 for the hearing impaired).